wandb/docs/docs/tutorials/monai_3d_segmentation.md

 wandb.log({"Table": table})
 ```

-Let us now write a simple utility function that takes a sample image, label, `wandb.Table` object and some associated metadata and populate the rows of a table that would be logged to our Weights & Biases dashboard.
+Now write a simple utility function that takes a sample image, label, `wandb.Table` object and some associated metadata and populate the rows of a table that would be logged to the Weights & Biases dashboard.

 ```python
 def log_data_samples_into_tables(